barrydunne/docker/Readme.md

   - Use the API at http://localhost:11080/ to post requests. (_An endpoint is available to generate authentication tokens required to make requests_)
   - Check the notification emails at http://localhost:17080 (_Emails are caught here and not sent publicly_)
   - View logs at http://localhost:10081/#/events?range=1d&signal=signal-17&tail
-  - View the metrics at http://localhost:10088/dashboards (admin / P@ssw0rd)
+  - View the metrics at http://localhost:10088/dashboards

 ## Sample